 Completed application essay: one paragraph on what you learned in your courses related to Russia plus one paragraph on what you will do with the money and/or future plans.

 To apply, email the above materials in one document to Victor Peppard at email@example.com

 2021 award winners:

 Nataliya Kuzmin recently graduated from USF after earning two degrees, one in Psychology and another in World Languages, with a concentration in Russian.
-Nataliya was born in Ukrainian and grew up speaking Russian.
+Nataliya was born in Ukraine and grew up speaking Russian.
 She chose to study the language at USF because she wanted to improve her reading and writing.
 Her goal is to be proficient enough to transcribe her grandmother's old recipes and read her mother's favorite Russian classics.
-Throughout her undergraduate years, Nataliya served on the executive board of the Russian club in various capacities.
+Throughout her undergraduate years, Nataliya served on the executive board of the Russian Language and Culture Association in various capacities.
 In her last semester, Nataliya worked as the president of the organization leading a myriad of events.
-Her favorite event hosted by the Russian Language and Culture Association is the yearly celebration of the Maslenitsa.
+Her favorite event hosted by the Russian Language and Culture Association is the yearly celebration of Maslenitsa.